 You must first go through the Blue Cross and Blue Shield internal formal appeal and grievance review process as described above, unless Blue Cross and Blue Shield has failed to comply with the time frames for the internal formal review or if you (or your authorized or legal representative) are requesting an expedited external review at the same time you (or your authorized or legal representative) are requesting an expedited internal review.
 The Blue Cross and Blue Shield internal formal review decision may be to continue to deny all or part of your coverage in this health plan.
-When you are denied coverage for a service or supply because Blue Cross and Blue Shield has determined that the service or supply is not medically necessary, you have the right to an external review.
-You are not required to pursue an external review.
-Your decision whether to pursue an external review will not affect your other coverage.
+When you are denied coverage for a service or supply because Blue Cross and Blue Shield has determined that the service or supply is not medically necessary, you have the right to an external review will not affect your other coverage.
 If you receive a denial letter from Blue Cross and Blue Shield in response to your internal formal review, the letter will tell you what steps you can take to file a request for an external review.
 The external review will be conducted by a review agency under contract with the Massachusetts Office of Patient Protection.